 Recommended Global Infectious Diseases Webinars & Conferences

-Details of Infectious Diseases Conferences 2020 in Netherlands:
+Details of Infectious Diseases Conferences 2021 in Canada:

 The Infection Control conference hosting presentations from editors of eminent refereed journals, renowned and active investigators and decision makers in the field of infectious diseases, microbiology, immunology, infection control and prevention.
 Infection control 2019 Organizing Committee also invites young investigators at each and every career stage to submit abstracts reporting their latest scientific researches in oral and poster sessions.